Go to main content

 Chest CT Scan: The Role of Imaging in Preventing Pulmonary and Cardiovascular Diseases

-Chest CT (or thoracic computed tomography) has become an essential diagnostic tool.
-Lung cancer, cardiovascular disease, mediastinal disorders... thoracic imaging allows for the early identification of many potentially serious pathologies.
-The combination of low-dose technologies and artificial intelligence makes it possible to detect abnormalities at the earliest stages of tissue changes, well before the appearance of clinical symptoms.
+Chest CT scans (or computed tomography) have become an essential diagnostic tool.
+Lung cancer, cardiovascular diseases, mediastinal disorders… chest imaging allows for the early identification of many potentially serious conditions.
+The combination of low-dose technologies and artificial intelligence makes it possible to detect abnormalities at the earliest stages of tissue change, well before the onset of clinical symptoms.

 Health issues

 Lung and cardiovascular diseases represent a major health challenge today, both globally and nationally.
-According to the latest data published by the World Health Organization (WHO), cardiovascular diseases remain the leading cause of mortality worldwide, with approximately 17.9 million deaths each year, or nearly 32% of all deaths recorded worldwide.
-Chronic lung diseases and lung cancer are also among the leading causes of mortality and morbidity, affecting millions of people each year and putting increasing pressure on healthcare systems across the globe.
+According to the latest data published by the World Health Organization (WHO), cardiovascular diseases remain the leading cause of death worldwide, with approximately 17.9 million deaths each year, representing nearly 32% of all deaths recorded globally.
+Chronic lung diseases and lung cancer are also among the leading causes of death and illness, affecting millions of people each year and placing increasing pressure on healthcare systems worldwide.

 Switzerland is not immune to this problem.
-According to recent statistics from the Federal Office of Public Health (FOPH), cardiovascular disease remains the leading cause of death in our country, with nearly 20,000 deaths annually, representing approximately one-third of all recorded deaths.
-Furthermore, lung cancer is of particular concern: each year, nearly 4,500 new cases are diagnosed, making it one of the most common and deadly cancers in Switzerland.
-The Swiss Lung League also points out that the majority of cases are diagnosed late, thus significantly reducing the chances of curative treatment.
+According to recent statistics from the Federal Office of Public Health (FOPH), cardiovascular diseases remain the leading cause of death in the country, with nearly 20,000 deaths annually, representing about a third of all recorded deaths.
+Furthermore, lung cancer is a particularly concerning issue: almost 4,500 new cases are diagnosed each year, making it one of the most common and deadliest cancers in Switzerland.
+The Swiss Lung Association also emphasizes that the majority of cases are diagnosed late, thus significantly reducing the chances of a cure.

 Faced with these major challenges, the implementation of innovative, precise, and less invasive diagnostic tools has become a priority.
-Low-dose chest CT, thanks to its advanced medical imaging capabilities, is now positioned as a key player in the early detection of pulmonary and cardiovascular diseases.
-Its regular and targeted use could considerably reduce medical complications related to these pathologies, thereby significantly improving the quality of life and prognosis of the patients concerned.
+Low-dose chest CT, thanks to its advanced medical imaging capabilities, is now positioned as an essential tool in the early detection of pulmonary and cardiovascular diseases.
+Its regular and targeted use could significantly reduce medical complications related to these conditions, thus significantly improving the quality of life and prognosis of the patients concerned.

 Why prescribe a chest CT scan?

-Chest CT scans allow for the exploration of all pulmonary, vascular, and mediastinal structures with unparalleled precision.
+A chest CT scan allows for the exploration of all pulmonary, vascular, and mediastinal structures with unparalleled precision.
 In Switzerland, its main indications are:

-• Early screening for lung cancer, particularly in smokers and ex-smokers, in accordance with the recommendations of the Swiss Lung League.
+• Early detection of lung cancer, particularly in smokers and ex-smokers, in accordance with the recommendations of the Swiss Lung League.

 • Monitoring of already identified pulmonary nodules, ensuring precise follow-up to detect any suspicious developments early.

-• Exploration of thoracic vascular pathologies such as pulmonary embolisms, aneurysms or aortic dissections, allowing rapid and targeted intervention.
+• The exploration of thoracic vascular pathologies such as pulmonary embolisms, aneurysms or aortic dissections, allowing for rapid and targeted intervention.

-• Evaluation of the mediastinum, to clearly identify lymph nodes, masses or cysts that may require specific management.
+• Mediastinal assessment, to clearly identify lymph nodes, masses or cysts that may require specific management.

-• Post-therapeutic monitoring of patients operated on or treated for thoracic pathologies, guaranteeing appropriate monitoring and prevention of complications or recurrences.
+• Post-therapeutic follow-up of patients operated on or treated for thoracic pathologies, ensuring appropriate monitoring and prevention of complications or recurrences.

-Low-dose chest CT is therefore a high-performance medical examination that allows early and accurate detection of several major chest pathologies.
-It is particularly effective for:
+Low-dose chest CT scans are therefore a high-performance medical examination that allows for the early and accurate detection of several major chest pathologies.
+They are particularly effective for:

-• Lung cancer: Early detection of pulmonary nodules, even very small ones, promoting curative treatment before they spread.
+• Lung cancer: Early detection of pulmonary nodules, even very small ones, promotes curative treatment before spread.

 • Pulmonary embolism: Rapid diagnosis of a life-threatening emergency caused by a blood clot, essential for immediate treatment.

-• Cardiovascular diseases: Accurate assessment of coronary calcium, an indicator of the risk of heart attack and other coronary diseases, allowing effective prevention.
+• Cardiovascular diseases: Accurate assessment of coronary calcium, an indicator of the risk of myocardial infarction and other coronary diseases, enabling effective prevention.

 • Chronic lung diseases (COPD, emphysema): Precise visualization of lung lesions to adapt medical monitoring and optimize treatments.

-These pathologies require special attention given their severity and their potential impact on patients' quality of life.
-Low-dose chest CT scanning represents a major advance in optimizing their prevention, diagnosis, and management.
+These conditions require special attention given their severity and potential impact on patients' quality of life.
+Low-dose chest CT scans represent a major advancement for optimizing their prevention, diagnosis, and treatment.

-Long limited by concerns about radiation exposure, chest CT scanning has evolved considerably with the arrival of high-performance low-dose technologies.
-Today, these technical advances make it possible to drastically reduce radiation exposure while maintaining exceptional image quality, essential for accurate diagnosis:
+Long limited by concerns about radiation, chest CT scans have evolved considerably with the advent of high-performance, low-dose technologies.
+Today, these technical advances drastically reduce radiation exposure while maintaining exceptional image quality, essential for accurate diagnosis

 • Low radiation exposure, less than 1 mSv for screening examinations, which is well below the levels observed with conventional scanners, thus minimizing the risks associated with repeated irradiation.

-• Optimized image quality thanks to modern iterative reconstruction methods, allowing to improve the sharpness and precision of the images obtained while limiting exposure.
+• Optimized image quality thanks to modern iterative reconstruction methods, allowing for improved sharpness and precision of the resulting images while limiting exposure.

-• A quick, painless, and non-invasive examination, which significantly improves patient comfort during the procedure.
-The short duration of the examination also promotes better patient acceptance, which is particularly important in the context of regular screening.
+• The examination is quick, painless, and non-invasive, significantly improving patient comfort during the procedure.
+The short duration of the examination also promotes better patient acceptance, which is particularly important for routine screening.

-These benefits make low-dose chest CT a tool of choice not only for the early detection of serious pathologies but also for optimal regular monitoring of patients at risk or already diagnosed.
+These benefits make low-dose chest CT a tool of choice not only for the early detection of serious pathologies but also for optimal regular monitoring of at-risk or already diagnosed patients.

 The contribution of artificial intelligence: towards augmented analysis

-Artificial intelligence (AI) is revolutionizing the field of medical imaging, particularly in thoracic imaging.
-At the Lausanne Imaging and Diagnostic Center (CID), AI is now an integral part of the diagnostic process, revolutionizing the way examinations are analyzed and interpreted:
+Artificial intelligence (AI) is revolutionizing the field of medical imaging, particularly thoracic imaging.
+At the Lausanne Imaging and Diagnostic Center (CID), AI is now an integral part of the diagnostic process, transforming how examinations are analyzed and interpreted

-• Automated image sorting and pre-analysis: AI immediately and accurately detects lung nodules, including very small ones, significantly increasing the chances of early detection.
+• Automated image sorting and pre-analysis: AI immediately and accurately detects pulmonary nodules, including very small ones, significantly increasing the chances of early detection.

-• Accurate quantification of lesions: AI precisely measures the size, volume and evolution of lesions over successive examinations, thus facilitating rigorous and personalized medical monitoring.
+• Precise quantification of lesions: AI accurately measures the size, volume and evolution of lesions over successive examinations, thus facilitating rigorous and personalized medical monitoring.

-• Assisting radiologists in prioritizing high-risk cases: AI systems provide radiologists with clear and accurate information on potentially serious abnormalities, enabling rapid and targeted care.
+• Assistance to radiologists to prioritize high-risk cases: AI systems provide radiologists with clear and precise information on potentially serious abnormalities, enabling rapid and targeted management.

-By integrating AI into the diagnostic process, the accuracy, sensitivity, and safety of thoracic diagnostics are significantly enhanced.
-Radiologists retain a central role, overseeing and validating all analyses, but are now assisted by cutting-edge technological tools that improve the quality of the overall diagnosis and enable even more efficient patient care.
+By integrating AI into the diagnostic process, the accuracy, sensitivity, and safety of thoracic diagnoses are significantly enhanced.
+Radiologists retain a central role, overseeing and validating all analyses, but are now assisted by cutting-edge technological tools that improve the overall diagnostic quality and enable even more effective patient care.

 The chest CT scan is designed to be simple, quick, and comfortable for the patient.
 Its procedure is optimized to minimize stress and logistical constraints:

-• No special preparation is necessary : The patient can eat, drink and take their usual medication before the examination, unless specifically indicated.
+• No special preparation is necessary : The patient can eat, drink and take their usual medications before the examination, unless specifically instructed otherwise.

-• Short average duration: Image acquisition generally lasts between 5 and 10 minutes, which allows for rapid treatment, even on an outpatient basis.
+• Short average duration: Image acquisition usually lasts between 5 and 10 minutes, allowing for rapid treatment, even on an outpatient basis.

-• Contrast injection only if necessary: In the majority of low-dose screening examinations, no injection is required.
-In cases of suspected pulmonary embolism or complex vascular exploration, an iodinated contrast agent may be administered.
+• Contrast agent injection only if necessary: In most low-dose screening tests, no injection is required.
+In cases of suspected pulmonary embolism or complex vascular investigation, an iodinated contrast agent may be administered.

-• Maximum comfort: The exam is painless and non-invasive.
+• Maximum comfort: The examination is painless and non-invasive.
 The patient lies comfortably on the examination table and simply follows the technician's breathing instructions.

-• Rapid transmission of results: Images are immediately analyzed by specialized radiologists at CID Lausanne.
-A detailed report is quickly transmitted to the family doctor or prescribing specialist, thus ensuring rapid and coordinated clinical care.
+• Rapid transmission of results: The images are immediately analyzed by the specialist radiologists at CID Lausanne.
+A detailed report is quickly sent to the referring family doctor or specialist, thus ensuring rapid and coordinated clinical care.

 A concrete clinical example

-At the Lausanne Imaging and Diagnostic Center, the patient pathway has been designed to adapt to each clinical profile, ensuring personalized and effective care.
+At the Lausanne Imaging and Diagnostic Centre, the patient journey has been designed to adapt to each clinical profile, ensuring personalized and effective care.

-Let's take the example of Mrs. S., 62 years old, ex-smoker (35 pack-years) , asymptomatic but anxious about her risk of lung cancer.
-Based on the recommendations of the Swiss Lung League, her family doctor prescribes a low-dose chest CT scan.
+Let's take the example of Mrs. S., 62 years old, a former smoker (35 pack-years) , asymptomatic but anxious about her risk of lung cancer.
+Based on the recommendations of the Swiss Lung Association, her family doctor prescribes a low-dose chest CT scan.
 The appointment is scheduled within a few days.
-After a warm welcome at the CID, the examination is performed in less than 10 minutes.
-Artificial intelligence identifies a 5 mm nodule, stable at the check-up 6 months later.
-Structured follow-up is established, thus avoiding unnecessary anxiety-inducing monitoring while ensuring optimal vigilance.
+After a warm welcome at the Cancer Information Center (CID), the scan is performed in less than 10 minutes.
+Artificial intelligence identifies a 5 mm nodule, which is stable at the follow-up 6 months later.
+Structured monitoring is initiated, thus avoiding unnecessary anxiety-inducing surveillance while ensuring optimal vigilance.

-Another case, Mr. D., 48 years old, active, non-smoker, but consulting in emergency for sudden chest pain .
-His doctor suspects a pulmonary embolism.
-A chest CT scan with contrast is performed immediately at the CID.
-Thanks to the automated analysis assisted by AI, the diagnosis of pulmonary embolism is confirmed and the patient is referred to specialized hospital care without delay.
+Another case involves Mr. D., 48 years old, active, a non-smoker, who presented to the emergency room with sudden chest pain .
+His doctor suspected a pulmonary embolism.
+A contrast-enhanced chest CT scan was immediately performed at the CID.
+Thanks to AI-assisted automated analysis, the diagnosis of pulmonary embolism was confirmed, and the patient was referred to specialized hospital care without delay.

-Finally, Mrs. L., 70 years old, with a history of cardiac surgery , underwent a preoperative CT scan before a new scheduled intervention.
-The imaging revealed extensive coronary calcification, allowing the anesthetic and surgical strategy to be safely adapted.
+Finally, Mrs. L., 70 years old, with a history of cardiac surgery , underwent a pre-operative CT scan before a new scheduled procedure.
+The imaging revealed extensive coronary calcification, allowing for a safe adaptation of the anesthetic and surgical strategy.

-Each patient thus benefits from cutting-edge diagnostic expertise, combining latest-generation technology, artificial intelligence and rigorous human validation by radiologists at CID Lausanne.
+Each patient thus benefits from cutting-edge diagnostic expertise, combining state-of-the-art technology, artificial intelligence and rigorous human validation by radiologists at CID Lausanne.

-In Switzerland, the figures are equally worrying.
+In Switzerland, the figures are just as worrying.
 According to the Federal Statistical Office (FSO), approximately 4,500 new cases of lung cancer are diagnosed each year, representing one of the leading causes of cancer death in both men and women.
-The 5-year survival rate unfortunately remains low, around 20%, due to the often late diagnosis.
+The 5-year survival rate unfortunately remains low, at around 20%, due to often late diagnosis.

-Cardiovascular diseases, for their part, remain the leading cause of mortality in Switzerland.
-The FOPH reports nearly 20,000 deaths annually attributed to heart and vascular conditions.
+Cardiovascular diseases remain the leading cause of death in Switzerland.
+The Federal Office of Public Health (FOPH) reports nearly 20,000 deaths annually attributed to heart and vascular conditions.
 Coronary atherosclerosis and myocardial infarctions account for a significant proportion of these.
 Furthermore, the prevalence of pulmonary embolism in Switzerland is estimated at between 60 and 70 cases per 100,000 inhabitants each year.

-These data confirm the crucial importance of early detection: by identifying lesions at an early stage, low-dose chest CT directly contributes to improving the prognosis of many
+These data confirm the crucial importance of early detection: by identifying lesions at an initial stage, low-dose chest CT directly contributes to improving the prognosis of many

 Several large international studies have demonstrated the effectiveness of low-dose chest CT screening in preventing lung cancer and reducing mortality:

-• NELSON (Dutch-Belgian Randomized Lung Cancer Screening Trial, Europe, 2020): Involving more than 15,000 participants, this European study confirmed a 24-26% reduction in lung cancer mortality in men and up to 39-61% in women screened by low-dose CT.
+• NELSON (Dutch-Belgian Randomized Lung Cancer Screening Trial, Europe, 2020): Involving more than 15,000 participants, this European study confirmed a 24-26% reduction in lung cancer mortality in men and up to 39-61% in women screened by low-dose CT scan.

-• USPSTF (US Preventive Services Task Force, 2021) : Based on the results of large studies, this institution recommends annual screening with low-dose chest CT in adults aged 50 to 80 years with a significant smoking history.
+• USPSTF (US Preventive Services Task Force, 2021) : Based on the results of large studies, this institution recommends annual screening with low-dose chest CT scans for adults aged 50 to 80 years with a significant smoking history.

 • ESMO (European Society for Medical Oncology, 2023) : ESMO now includes in its recommendations the use of low-dose chest CT for the early detection of lung cancer in at-risk populations, confirming the major impact of the results from NLST and NELSON.